bermi/sauce-connect-launcher/README.md

     // Enable verbose debugging (optional)
     verboseDebugging: false,

+    // Together with verbose debugging will output HTTP headers as well (optional)
+    vv: false,

     // Port on which Sauce Connect's Selenium relay will listen for
     // requests.
 Default 4445. (optional)
     port: null,